arjunmehta/node-georedis/README.md

 ### proximity.removeLocations(coordinateNameArray, callBack)
 Remove a set of coordinates by name. `coordinateNameArray` must be of the form `[nameA,nameB,nameC,...,nameN]`.

-## Basic Querying

 ### proximity.nearby(lat, lon, radius, {options}, callBack)
 Use this function for a basic search by proximity within the given latitude and longitude and radius (in meters).
-It is not ideal to use this method if you intend on making the same query multiple times. **If performance is important and you'll be making the same query over and over again, it is recommended you instead have a look at proximity.queryByRanges and promixity.getQueryRangesFromRadius.** Otherwise this is an easy method to use.
+It is not ideal to use this method if you intend on making the same query multiple times. **If performance is important and you'll be making the same query over and over again, it is recommended you instead have a look at proximity.nearbyWithQuery and promixity.getQueryCache.** Otherwise this is an easy method to use.

 **Options:**
 - `values` **Boolean**: Instead of returning a flat array of key names, it will instead return a full set of keynames with coordinates in the form of `[[name, lat, lon], [name, lat, lon]...]`.This will be a slower query compared to just returning the keynames because the coordinates need to be calculated from the stored geohashes.

-## Performant Querying
-If you intend on performing the same query over and over again with the same initial coordinate and the same distance, you should cache the **geohash ranges** that are used to search for nearby locations.
-The geohash ranges are what the methods ultimately search within to find nearby points.
-So keeping these stored in a variable some place and passing them into a more basic search function will save some cycles (at least 5ms on a basic machine).
-This will save you quite a bit of processing time if you expect to refresh your searches often, and especially if you expect to have empty results often.
-Your processor is probably best used for other things.

 ### proximity.getQueryCache(lat, lon, radius)
 Get the query ranges to use with **proximity.queryByRanges**.
 This returns an array of geohash ranges to search your set for. `bitDepth` is optional and defaults to 52, set it if you have chosen to store your coordinates at a different bit depth.
 Store the return value of this function for making the same query often.